OceanographyforEveryone/OpenCTD/README.md

 We try to source as many parts as possible from accesible distibutors. **_NOTE: As Amazon is in the process of phasing out its aStore program, the Parts Depot is no longer being maintained.
 Please consult the below list for the most recent part recommendations._** Many components can also be purchased directly through the supplier, found on AliExpress, or sourced through auction sites for significantly less.
 Quality across suppliers for most parts has been generally consistent, though we have noticed a defect rate of about 10% with the sealed temperature sensors.

 **Please be aware: Part availability varies from month to month, and some components may become permanently unavailble or listed under a new manufacturer and product name.
-We do our best to keep the bill of material up to date, If you find any discrepancies, please email us**
+We do our best to keep the bill of material up to date, If you find any discrepancies, please email us.**

 **Recommended Components**